alexjones7268/Portfolio/src/pages/presentations/building-decentralised-applications.md

 ## About me

-- Name: Joshua Kitchen
+- Name: Chase Manning
-- From: United States
+- From: New Zealand
 - Job: Software Engineer
 - Area: Full Stack/Product